 That's ideological hegemony.
 That's how the ruling elite rule this country; we have internalized the thoughts which uphold our own oppression.

-If the 60% of people who believe voting and other forms of activism are pointless suddenly threw off those chains of powerlessness and started to get engaged, not just on election day, but every week... you can bet that this country would see a revolution unseen in the history of the world.
+If the 45-60% of people who believe voting is pointless started to get engaged, not just on election day, but every week... you can bet that this country would see a revolution unseen in the history of the world.

 But first, we have to throw off those chains - the thoughts in our own heads - that tell us that we are powerless and ineffectual against the ruling powers that be."